mizzfain/ip/docs/README.md

 Format: `mark NUMBER` or `unmark NUMBER`

-Example usage: `mark 3`
+Example usage: `mark 3` or `unmark 3`

 ## Snoozing Tasks
 For Tasks with a DateTime such as Deadline or Event, you can use `snooze` to postpone the DateTime using the Task's number to identify it.
 For example, if Deadlines get extended or the Event reschedules.

 The format changes depending on the type of Task.